jsantiago611/panoramic-oregano/content/_index.md

   content: "### _Bible Study like a Pro_\n\nHey there! \U0001F44B Welcome to Scripture
     Savvy, an insanely useful guide to becoming like Jesus.
-I'm Jon, and I believe that _any_ modern Christian can develop life-changing habits by learning to study the Bible and extracting its wisdom."
+I'm Jon, and I believe that _any_ modern Christian can develop life-changing habits by learning to study the Bible and extract its wisdom."
   actions:
   - label: Learn More
     url: "/about"